TN-Holdings-LLC/psf-zero/README.md

 — a "200x" that turned out to be a no-op `transpile()` call, a "615x–867x" produced by circuits that never triggered the pass, and a decay-with-iteration-count effect that turned out to be background load on one machine.
 Two hypotheses this project proposed were later **refuted by their own pre-registered criteria**.
+A third — a mechanism proposed for the finding above — was rejected upstream for naming a code path Qiskit does not use; the drafts and the outcome are in the log.
 The complete record, including every retraction and the raw data behind it, is kept verbatim in [`docs/log/`](docs/log/) rather than quietly edited away.